oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Txn-Token Replay Risks {#lifetime}
 A Txn-Token is not resistant to replay attacks.
 A long-lived Txn-Token therefore represents a risk if it is discovered by an attacker (e.g. if it is stored in a file), and then replayed.
 For this reason, a Txn-Token lifetime MUST be kept short and follow the guidance given in {{txn-token-lifetime}}.

-{{replace}} describes the TTS responsibilities when replacing a Txn-Token, including guidance to minimize the risk of replaying a Txn-Token to obtain one with an extended expiry.

 The use of a unique transaction identifier (`txn` claim) allows for discovery of Txn-Token replay as described in {{uti}}.

 ## Unique Transaction Identifier {#uti}